andrewindeche/assesment-cw/OUTPUT.md

 - Issue: No index to distinguish tags
 - Fix: Add an index to prevent inconsistencies for multiple tags

+### [TagList.tsx] [Searchbar.tsx] [Header.tsx]
-8. Line 19
+8. Taglist.tsx Line 19, SearchBar.tsx Line 26, Header.tsx Line 25
-- Issue: tags have no Accessibility
+- Issue: tags and inputs which are calls to action have no Accessibility
-- Add Aria-Label for readability on tags
+- Add Aria-Label for readability on tags and search bars